My dear Kacvey,

 – The Revive China Society (兴中会) founded by Sun Yat-sen (孙中山) in 1894;

 – The Tongmenghui (同盟会) founded in 1905 by Sun Yat-sen (孙中山) and Song Jiaoren (宋教仁)，and

 – The Xinhai Revolution (辛亥革命) of 1911 that finally led to the end of the 2000 years of imperial rule and the creation of the Republic of China.

 So, what can historical revolutionary Russia and China tell the autocracy?
 It can tell that no matter how much it uses forces to prevent or to quash revolution, color or otherwise, it will never be able to quash the “philosophy, idea and sentiment” that oppressed and repressed people have brewed in their heart and mind.
-Physical revolution can be bloody – Pol Pot and his KRs had done it to the Khmer people, and the ex-KR still continues likewise – but intellectual revolution is limitless, both in term of horizon and strength; in other words, a “colorless” revolution, similar to the original revolutions both in Russia and China!
+Physical revolution can be bloody – Pol Pot and his KRs had done it to the Khmer people on 17 April 1975, and the ex-KRs still continues likewise since their return from Vietnam on 9 January 1979 – but intellectual revolution is limitless, both in term of horizon and strength; in other words, a “colorless” revolution, similar to the original revolutions both in Russia and China!